How To Pick the Best Tax Preparation Service

 How much does tax preparation cost?

-Are tax preparation services safe?
+Are tax preparation services safe to use?

 What credentials should a tax preparer have?